-Archives are places that collect, preserve, and maintain historical documents of enduring value with the purpose of providing access for research and study.
+Archives are places that collect and preserve historical records of enduring value with the purpose of providing access for research and study.
+These records offer a direct window into past events and serve as evidence of past lived experiences.

 Archives mostly contain primary sources and some unique, rare, or annotated secondary sources.

-Primary sources refer to original documents that was were created during the time of an event and provide firsthand, eyewitness accounts.
-Published materials can be considered as primary sources if they are produced by someone with firsthand experience and reflect the viewpoints and attitudes of the time under study.
+Primary sources are the raw materials of history.
+They refer to sources that provide eyewitness accounts of past events.
+Published materials can be considered primary sources if they are produced by someone with firsthand experience and reflect the viewpoints and attitudes of the time under study.

 Examples of primary sources include diaries/journals, correspondence, newspapers, photographs, scrapbooks, works of art, speeches, and oral histories.